BrandonStackDev/BoomShockaFps/README.md

     - guns
         - also ammo for each gun
     - other
+  - Sounds
+    - it feels empty, needs lots of sound effects
   - more and better enemies
     - better code around managing states and animations
     - yeti needs work